Knowing when to call it quits and buy a new router can be hard, but as a Network Engineer, I will help you decide if you need a new router or not.

 How often should you replace your router?
 Well, if the above tips aren’t working to solve your problem, there’s a good chance it’s time to upgrade to a new router.

-Just to make things easier, if you’re noticing any of the below issues, take that as your sign to go ahead and replace it.
+Just to make things easier, if you’re noticing any of the below issues, take that as your sign to go ahead and replace your router.

-If you’re lagging in terms of technology, you’re only going to fall further behind as technology continues to rapidly evolve.
+If you’re lagging in technology, you’re only going to fall further behind as technology evolves rapidly.

-It’s important to stay up to date on the latest upgrades and updates.
-For example, new routers today often have 2GHz and 5GHz capabilities, letting you access the internet from either one.
+It’s important to stay updated on the latest upgrades and updates.
+For example, new routers often have 2GHz and 5GHz capabilities, letting you access the internet from either.

-If your connection drops and you have to unplug and re-plug in your router every day or every few days, don’t stay frustrated.
+If your connection drops and you have to unplug and re-plug your router daily or every few days, don’t stay frustrated.
 Get a new router and find relief.

 A new router has a greater capacity to handle several devices at once, so you won’t continue experiencing dropped connections.